2006 United States Senate election in Montana

 The 2006 United States Senate election in Montana was held November 7, 2006.
 The filing deadline was March 23; the primary was held June 6.
 Incumbent Republican Senator Conrad Burns ran for re-election to a fourth term, but lost to Democrat Jon Tester by a margin of 0.87%, or 3,562 votes out of 406,505 cast.
 This made the election the second-closest race of the 2006 Senate election cycle, behind only the election in Virginia.
-This was the last time an incumbent Senator lost reelection in Montana until 2024, where Tester lost to Tim Sheehy.
+This was the last time an incumbent Senator lost reelection in Montana until 2024, when Tester lost to Tim Sheehy.

 Background

 Burns was first elected as a United States Senator from Montana in 1988, when he defeated Democratic incumbent John Melcher in a close race, 52% to 48%.
 Burns was re-elected 62.4% to 37.6%, over Jack Mudd in the Republican Revolution year of 1994.
 In 2000, Burns faced the well-financed Brian Schweitzer whom he beat 50.6% to 47.2%.

 In 2000, George W. Bush carried Montana 58% to 33% in the race for president, but Burns won by 3.4%.
 Since the direct election of Senators began in 1913, Burns is only the second Republican Montana has elected to the U.S. Senate.
 Also, for thirty-two straight years, 1952 to 1984, Montana elected only Democratic Senators.

 Burns' involvement in the Jack Abramoff scandal made him vulnerable.
 A SurveyUSA poll released in March 2006 found that 38% of Montanans approved of him, while 52% disapproved of him.
 Polls against leading Democratic candidates had him below his challengers.